Hotel Points Redemption Value Calculator

 When interpreting the result, remember that the calculator is a decision aid, not a rulebook.
 A redemption worth 0.80 cents per point may be excellent in one program and only average in another.
 Likewise, a lower-value redemption may still be worthwhile if you want to reduce travel spending, avoid a large cash bill, or use points before a possible devaluation.
 The number is most useful when paired with your own priorities and your knowledge of the loyalty program involved.

-The calculator uses a straightforward value-per-point formula.
+The calculator uses a simple value-per-point formula for hotel redemptions.
 It first calculates the total cash cost of the stay, subtracts the total cash co-pay that you would still owe on the award booking, and then divides the remaining savings by the total number of points used.
 The MathML below shows the relationship exactly as used on the page:

 Formula: V = ((C - K) ร— N) / (P ร— N)